ecolabardini/jdig/README.md

-# JDIG - A simple Java DNS Library for DNS queries
+# JDIG - A simple Java library for DNS queries

-JDIG is a simple Java DNS Library that can be added to your project in order to provide DNS queries.
+JDIG is a simple Java library that can be added to your project in order to provide an easy way to do DNS queries.

 It also support DNS-based Blackhole List (DNSBL) / Real-time Blackhole List (RBL) queries.
 [What is this?](https://en.wikipedia.org/wiki/DNSBL)